dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 Those tests and [source code](https://github.com/apple/swift/blob/master/stdlib/public/core/Assert.swift) inspection lead us to the following not very strict conclusions.

 There are three mutually exclusive configurations.

 * *Release* configuration is set by providing either `-O` or `-Osize` build flag.
 * *Debug* configuration is set by providing either `-Onone` build flag or none optimization flags at all.
 * `_isFastAssertConfiguration()` is evaluated to `true` if `-Ounchecked` build flag is set.
-And although this function has a word "fast" in it's name it has nothing to do with optimizing for speed `-O` build flag in spite of the misleading naming.
+And although this function has a word "fast" in its name it has nothing to do with optimizing for speed `-O` build flag in spite of the misleading naming.

-**NB:** Those conclusions are not strict definition of when *debug* builds or *release* builds are taking place.
-It's more complex issue.
+**NB:** Those conclusions are not the strict definition of when *debug* builds or *release* builds are taking place.
+It's a more complex issue.
 But those conclusions are correct for the context of terminating functions usage.

-## Simplifyig The Picture
+## Simplifying The Picture

 ### `-Ounchecked`